timogcgn/HTELWEK/Parameter_search/Optimizer_Tool_README.txt

 ---------- 6. TABLEPRINT ----------

 It is possible to print tables containing all parameters and runtimes, similar to the tables at the end of our paper.
 To do so, include the packages tabular, hhline, xcolor, colortbl, in the preamble.
-Additionally, define the colow \definecolor{Gray}{gray}{0.9}.
+Additionally, define the color \definecolor{Gray}{gray}{0.9}.

 To print a singular table for one distribution dist and one parameter set eps, call Tableprint(name, eps, eta=3, d=4, dist=[], treatzero=" ", ifthrees=True, ifcolor=True, iftop=False, ifbottom=False).